List of Baki the Grappler characters: Kiyosumi Kato

-A top student of Doppo Orochi, who believes karate should be no-holds barred and fights attacking areas such as the eyes.
+Kiyosumi Kato (加藤 清澄) is a top student of Doppo Orochi who believes karate should be no-holds barred and fights attacking areas such as the eyes.
 Three years ago, he left Doppo's dojo and worked for the yakuza, honing his skills in fights against guns and knives.
 After both watching Baki, Doppo shows Kato the underground arena.
 Kato's attitude is best described as arrogant, but usually being the butt of a joke; especially around Doppo, Katsumi, Tokugawa, and Baki.
 However, it is shown that he truly admires and cares for Doppo.
-Kato's first opponent in the tournament is injured by Yasha-zaru Jr. before the match, so he tries to fight the ape, but is also beaten and drops out due to injury.
+Kato's first opponent in the tournament is injured by Yasha Ape Jr. before the match, so he tries to fight the ape, but is also beaten and drops out due to injury.
 Kato shows up in the second manga series and fights against the convict Dorian in his secret underground hiding place.
 Kato has his face scarred horribly from a broken glass bottle and is announced "dead" upon his body being found by Retsu in the Shinshinkai building.
 It is later revealed that Kato is alive.